khval/Amos2AscII/README.md

 program will try to read config file from this paths, in this coder.

 1. <path to .amos file>/AMOSPro_Interpreter_Config
-2. amospro:s/AMOSPro_Interpreter_Config
+2. s:AMOSPro_Interpreter_Config
-3. s:AMOSPro_Interpreter_Config
+3. progdir:AMOSPro_Interpreter_Config
-4. progdir:AMOSPro_Interpreter_Config
+4. amospro_system:s/AMOSPro_Interpreter_Config

 program will try the next until it find it.

-Unlike AmosPro this program look for AMOSPro_Interpreter_Config in <path to .amos file>, this is because, *.AMOS token files might not use the same extensions, and mismatch between extensions is possible between source codes. amospro:s is next logical place if your read of ADF image or floppy disk.
+Unlike AmosPro this program look for AMOSPro_Interpreter_Config in <path to .amos file>, this is because, *.AMOS token files might not use the same extensions, and mismatch between extensions is possible between source codes. amospro_system:s is next logical place if your read of ADF image or floppy disk.
 s: if its installed to HD, and progrdir if AMOSPRO is not found, in this case it fail to load extensions ;-), because it wont be able to find any.